DK0483/TO-DO-WEBAPP/README.md

 -   Node.js (>= 16.0)
 -   npm or yarn
 -   A running MongoDB instance (local or cloud-based)
--   A .env file in the todo-list-backend directory with the following variables:
+-   A `.env` file in the `todo-list-backend` directory with the following variables:
-    -   MONGO_URI: Your MongoDB connection string.
+    -   `MONGO_URI`: Your MongoDB connection string.
-    -   JWT_SECRET: A secret key for signing JWTs.
+    -   `JWT_SECRET`: A secret key for signing JWTs.

 ### Installation